- Initially, all submissions are considered by the editor.

 - The editor will determine if the manuscript is within the scope of the journal.
 If the manuscript is out of scope, than it will be returned to the authors.

-STEJ will assign at least two reviewers (Double-Blinded)
+STEJ will assign at least three reviewers from different institution (Double-Blinded)

 If the manuscript is within the scope of the journal, then it will be sent to reviewers who will determine if it is suitable for publication in the journal.
 Any manuscripts that are not appropriate will be returned to the authors.
 The manuscript’s quality will be considered by the reviewers, and those that are of a quality that is not suitable will be returned to the authors.
 Any editorial suggestions that the reviewers have will be added to the manuscript document electronically in such a way that they can be distinguished from the original.
 The reviewers will then return the manuscript with comments and an evaluation to the editor.